Greenworks Pro 80V 21" Mower500.00

 The maximum height adjustment is okay, but still a bit too low for the power of the mower.
 A mower this powerful should have a higher height adjustment to tackle higher grass.

 Weight and size

-Brushless motor increases torque, delivering maximum power with less heating up and wasting of battery power.
+Brushless motor increases torque, delivering maximum power with less heating up and wasting battery power.
 Customers have said that it is indeed driving a power similar to that of a 160cc gas engine mower.
-It has smart cut technology built in where it revs up when it meets high, thick grass and uses less energy to go through shorter, thinner grass.
+It has smart cut technology built-in where it revs up when it meets high, thick grass and uses less energy to go through shorter, thinner grass.